revectores/notes/engineering_science/computer_science/programming_language/Python/python_packages/web_library/Flask/Flask.md

 The bottom mechanism about decorator is explained at Python Cookbook.

-And more specific, you can contorl the type of parameter:
+And more specific, you can control the type of parameter:

 ```python
 @app.route('/user/<string:username>')